Kikoku/web-integration-api-docs/source/includes/_events.md

 # Events

 By subscribing to events we publish, you can easily obtain the data you need to integrate your solution into the website.
-These events provide site and page data as well as vehicle data for the current page view.
+These events provide data about the website your integration is loading on and the current page the user is viewing.

-At present, there are two types of events and each has a consistent data format.
+There are currently three types of events and each has a consistent data format.

 # Event Types